aryoda/tryCatchLog/README.md

 ### Dependencies

-The source code of `tryCatchLog` uses the package [`futile.logger`](https://cran.r-project.org/web/packages/futile.logger/index.html) to write logging messages in a nice and structured format to a file or console.
+`tryCatchLog` uses the package [`futile.logger`](https://cran.r-project.org/web/packages/futile.logger/index.html) to write logging messages in a nice and structured format to a file or console.

-You can find the source code of `futile.logger` is hosted here: https://github.com/zatonovo/futile.logger
+You can find the source code of `futile.logger` here: https://github.com/zatonovo/futile.logger

 Note: To use your own logging function you just have to change the logging function calls in the file `R/tryCatchLog.R`
       and [`source` the file](#option-2-source-the-code-instead-of-installing-a-package) or